oracle/pgql-lang/pages/pgql-1.2-spec.md

 | { n, m }   | between _n_ and _m_ (inclusive)      | A path that connects the source and destination of the path by at least _n_ and at most _m_ (inclusive) matches of a given pattern. | `-/:lbl{2,3}/->                      ` |
 | { , m }    | between zero (0) and _m_ (inclusive) | A path that connects the source and destination of the path by at least 0 and at most _m_ (inclusive) matches of a given pattern.   | `-/:lbl{,3}/->`     |

 Paths considered include those that repeat the same vertices and/or edges multiple times.
 This means that even cycles are considered.
-However, because the semantic is to test for the existence of paths between pairs of vertices, there is only at most one result per pair of vertices.
-Thus, even though an unbounded number of paths may exist between a pair of vertices (because of cycles), the result is always bounded.

 Take the following graph as example: